OpenTermsArchive/docs/content/_index.md

 ## Documentation structure

-In this documentation you can find the following kind of content to support users at different levels:
+This documentation follows the [Diátaxis](https://diataxis.fr) approach and structures content in different categories:

-- **Tutorials:** Step-by-step learning guides that help beginners get started with Open Terms Archive, providing foundational knowledge and hands-on experience.
+- **Tutorials:** step-by-step learning guides that help beginners get started with Open Terms Archive, providing foundational knowledge and hands-on experience.
-- **How-to guides:** Task-focused instructions that help experienced users accomplish specific goals efficiently and effectively.
+- **How-to guides:** task-focused instructions that help experienced users accomplish specific goals efficiently and effectively.
-- **Reference:** Comprehensive technical documentation detailing system components, configuration options, and specifications for advanced users.
+- **Reference:** comprehensive technical documentation detailing configuration options and specifications for advanced users.

-## Main contents
+- **Explanations:** background knowledge that enables understanding the constraints and how choices that are made.

+### Table of contents

-- **Analysis:** Provides guidance on how to analyze terms changes, from navigating through the history of tracked documents to publishing memos about significant changes, along with copywriting guidelines for creating analysis content.
+- **Analysis:** guidance on how to analyze terms changes, from navigating through the history of tracked documents to publishing memos about significant changes.
-- **Community:** Provides information on how to join and participate in the Open Terms Archive community.
+- **Community:** information on how to participate in the Open Terms Archive community.
-- **Terms:** Provides guidance on tracking and maintaining terms declarations, reference documentation for declaration formats, and guidelines for selecting selectors and reviewing contributions.
+- **Terms:** guidance on tracking and maintaining terms declarations.
-- **Collections:** Provides guidance on creating and managing collections of tracked terms, creating repositories and defining metadata, and detailed reference documentation for configuration options, environment variables, governance roles, and collection metadata formats.
+- **Collections:** guidance on creating and managing collections of tracked terms.
-- **Federation:** Explains the benefits of joining the Open Terms Archive federation, and the criteria that collections must meet to be part of the federated ecosystem.
+- **Federation:** constraints and benefits of joining the Open Terms Archive federation.
-- **Deployment:** Guides to deploy a collection.
+- **Deployment:** guidance on operating an Open Terms Archive instance.
-- **Programmatic access:** Provides documentation for programmatically interacting with Open Terms Archive.
+- **Programmatic access:** documentation on the engine CLI and APIs.
-- **Concepts and principles:** Explains the main concepts and terminology of Open Terms Archive and fundamental design principles.
+- **Concepts and principles:** main concepts, terminology and fundamental design principles of Open Terms Archive.